neuropsychology/neuropsychology.R/README.md

 ---
 ## Installation

-- 0.1.0: From CRAN, run the following commands in your R console:
+- To get the stable version (`0.1.0`) From CRAN, run the following commands in your R console:

 ```R
 install.packages("neuropsychology")
 library("neuropsychology")
 ```

-- to get the latest version (0.1.1), run the following:
+- To get the latest development version (`0.1.1`), run the following:

 ```R
 install.packages("devtools")